Sustainable Development Goals as unifying narratives in large UK firms' Twitter discussions

-First, as SDGs group large firms’ online discussions, it would be interesting to investigate how this phenomenon developed over time.
-As SDGs were set in 2015, it would be interesting to go back in time and check if and how this trend increased in the past years.
-Also, according to the United Nations, SDGs should be reached by 2030.
-It would be interesting to develop a study on the whole 15-years period.\\ Consistent with Ref. \cite{Patuelli2021}, this research shows a higher interest in discussing social themes rather than environmental ones.
-As these results contradict \cite{Pedersen2010modelling} but are limited to two European countries, it would be interesting to check if such findings hold for other contexts.
-Thus, future research should investigate to what extent firms discuss the social and environmental dimensions on online social networks on a broader scale.
-Although such an analysis would primarily focus on the communication dimension, we believe it would shed light on the prominent CSR dimension firms focus on.\\ Last, we show the SDGs firms are most talking about.
-While we can assume that online communication reflects the firms’ strategies and activities \cite{Pilar2019}, we do not have enough data to claim that companies are actually pursuing the SDGs they are discussing in the online social networks.
-Further research could dig deeper into this issue to unravel how firms’ communication about SDGs themes is consistent with their real-world activities on global challenges.
+The first limitation is the time frame considered, which is a specific year (from 2021/02/17 to 2022/02/17).
+As SDGs are an evolving phenomenon,} it would be interesting to go back in time and check if and how this trend increased in the past years.
+Also, according to the UN, SDGs should be reached by 2030. \aleX{A future study could investigate how companies’ engagement with SDGs had changed over} the whole 15-years period.